Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: DISCUSSION

 Our consideration is general for continuous quantum phase transitions and independent of the specific model to achieve the transition.
-As a concrete example, we have showed that the model described by Eq.~(\ref{Eqaction}) does not exhibit emergent SUSY due to nonlocal $|\phi|^{2n}$ terms.
+As a concrete example, we have showed that the model described action (\ref{Eqaction}) does not exhibit emergent SUSY due to nonlocal $|\phi|^{2n}$ terms.
 The condition can be easily extended to other similar models.
-Here, we mention three kinds of models.
-The first kind corresponds to the SM-SC QCP in (2+1)D \cite{Ponte14, Grover14, Zerf16}, described by the same effective action (\ref{Eqaction}) in which the Dirac fermion comes from the surface of 3D topological insulator.
+Here, we mention two kinds of models.
+The first kind is the SM-SC QCP realized on the surface of 3D topological insulator \cite{Grover14, Ponte14, Zerf16}.
+This QCP can be described by the effective action (\ref{Eqaction}).
 The second kind is defined by the QCP between Dirac/Weyl SM and PDW \cite{Jian15}, which involves two Dirac/Weyl points.
 In this case, the effective action can be regarded as two copies of Eq.~(\ref{Eqaction}) along with an additional coupling between two types of bosons.
-Notice that the Yukawa coupling also induces nonlocal terms at PDW QCP \cite{berg2007, berg2009}, though the finite momentum $\textbf{Q}$ carried by PDW order parameter makes it much more difficult \cite{Fradkin14} to compute the diagrams of Fig.~\ref{Figb2nDW}.
-According to our analysis, there is no emergent SUSY in the above two kinds of model.
-In \cite{Grover14}, the authors propose another kind model to realize (2+1)D SUSY: gapless Majorana fermions exist on the surface of the (3+1)D topological superconductor and a pair of them form Ising magnetic order.
-The action for the QCP of this magnetic instability corresponds to an electric neutral version of the action given by \Eq{Eqaction}.
-It would be straightforward to apply our analysis to examine whether SUSY emerges in the third kind of model.
+Although the PDW order parameter carries a finite momentum \cite{berg2007, berg2009}, we confirmed that the Yukawa coupling also induces nonlocal terms at the SM-PDW QCP.
+Thus, no SUSY emerges in the above two kinds of models.